 At this time of year there are a number of things that can make driving more difficult.
 We’ve already looked at the frosty weather and its impact on the road, but this is also a particularly good time to cover night time driving.
 After all, now that we’re firmly in the grips of winter, night feels like any time after 4 o’clock!
 This means that, unless you’re planning to restrict your driving to the middle of the day (not advisable), you need to know how to adjust to darker conditions.
-Don’t worry, it only requires a few small changes that are both easy to carry out and extremely important.
+Even learner drivers can get in on the night driving action—and don’t worry, it only requires a few small changes that are both easy to carry out and extremely important.

 The main issue with driving in the dark is obviously visibility.
 You need to see and be seen.
 Whether it’s pedestrians, other road users, signs or hazards—perception and control are key.
 Let’s explore the ways in which you can ensure these skills are developed.

 Before you even set off on a journey, you need to make sure your car is in a condition that will aid (rather than hinder) your driving.
 When the sun goes down, there are three parts of your car that need to be spic and span to aid visibility: mirrors, lights and windows.
 Make sure each of these is clean and functioning before you start the engine.